shun4midx/CompNet-Notes/README.md

 In the case where the full chapter is not complete yet, I may sometimes upload a temporary file titled `[Part<part>]compnet_ch<chapter>` with the corresponding file extension. **These files will be removed once the full chapter is completed.**

-### TBD: Condensed Midterm/Final Note Sheet
+### Condensed Midterm/Final Review
-It is not certain whether I will upload this sheet to my public notes, for obvious reasons.
-If I do, I usually use GoodNotes and handwrite them, and will upload them to a separate folder titled `Exams`.
-I will not upload the GoodNotes file, I will only upload the PDF file.
+I will not upload any condensed review sheet, but will, for the convenience of your review, combine all tested chapter's summaries into one file for the corresponding exam.
+Additionally, upon viewing past exams, I'll include a section about test techniques and remarks at the back.
+This will constitute as what I will attach as the midterm/final review for this course.

 ## Color Schemes
 It is not a secret I like the [Pink/Purple/Blue color scheme](https://github.com/shun4midx/Pink-Purple-Blue-VSCode-Theme).
 As a result, my more recent LaTeX files for notes all follow this aesthetic, typically with **blue boxes for headings**, **purple boxes for subheadings**, and **pink boxes for important concepts**.
 I also typically use yellow highlighter and very rarely green if there is too much yellow.